comkieffer/Lobster-Templates/README.md

     ans =
     Hello World!

 Internally the template renderer will `eval` the content of the variable block so you can perform indexing operations on the variable or even access a value in a `containers.Map`.
-You can also use this to call functions but to aid readability I encourage you to use a `call` block.
+You can also use this to call functions.

     >> LTemplate('{{ myarray(3:5) }}').render(struct('myarray', 1:10))
     ans =